-Dan Wiedenhaupt is a Former Creative Executive at Atlas Entertainment.
-Wiedenhaupt began his career with the company in 2010 under William Green, the head of Atlas Independent, assisting him with Atlas Independent's full slate of projects from development through production including working on location in NYC for Atlas Independent's first film, REVENGE FOR JOLLY! which premiered at Tribeca in April 2012, as well as working on GET LUCKY and KNIFE FIGHT.
-Most recently, Dan associate produced the Atlas Independent feature OPEN GRAVE that was released by Tribeca Film in the beginning of 2014, spending 2 months on location in Hungary for the shoot.
+Dan Wiedenhaupt is a former Creative Executive at Atlas Entertainment.
+Wiedenhaupt began his career with the company in 2010 under William Green, the head of Atlas Independent, assisting him with Atlas Independent's full slate of projects from development through production including working on location in NYC for Atlas Independent's first film, REVENGE FOR JOLLY! which premiered at Tribeca in, as well as working on GET LUCKY and KNIFE FIGHT.
+Dan also associate produced the Atlas Independent feature OPEN GRAVE that was released by Tribeca Film, spending 2 months on location in Hungary for the shoot.
 During this time, Dan also worked with William Green on over 40 different commercials and music videos for clients that included Lenny Kravitz, Bud Light, Dr. Pepper, Heineken, AXE, Verizon, Smirnoff Vodka, JEEP, Jaguar, Microsoft, Dodge RAM, Footlocker, Jack Daniel's, Panasonic, Svedka, Target, Diesel, Burger King, and Old Navy.
 His commercial work has taken him all over the world, including shoots in Prague, Las Vegas, and New Orleans, working for award-winning directors such as Paul Hunter and Melina Matsoukas.
 In June of 2012, Dan was promoted to Creative Executive, working on a wide variety of films - both high budget blockbusters for Atlas Entertainment and the grittier, genre films for Atlas Independent.
 Full Bio »

 Many filmmakers and writers look forward to that exciting moment when they get their work in front of executives.
 Once in front of an executive, it's exhilarating waiting for the decision makers to view a reel, hear a pitch, or read a script.
 Then, when the call comes and the decision has been made, sometimes it's a "pass" or "no" and the only question left on a filmmaker or writer's mind is "Why?"
 Why did they pass on my material?